sam-hosseini/freelancing-in-finland/README.md

 * If you're a Finnish citizen, this is not applicable to you.
 * If you're a EU citizen, I don't know.
 Do you know?
 Please send a pull request 💯
 * If you're a non-EU citizen, I don't know.
 Do you know?
 Please send a pull request 💯

+### Freelance brokers

+**What is it?** To find a project that you like, there are companies that can help you with that.
+Most require a meeting before they let you in their network.
+It's always a relaxed meeting, though, as you will be _partners_ who will help each other.

+**How does it work?** They find you a project.
+They add around 5-20% to your hourly rate.
+You invoice them.
+They invoice the end client.

+**What happens in the meeting?**

+* They ask if you know their company and depending on that, they introduce you accordingly.
+* They ask about your story.
+* They ask if there's an industry that you particularly like/dislike to work in.
+* They ask about your hourly rate.

+**What about hourly rate?** In Helsinki, if we put aside particular situations in which the client has become dependent on a single point of failure developer, or other extraordinary situations, in an average project with an average client with an average developer, I've heard companies charging their clients between
+90-130€ per hour depending on the strength of their brand, the experience of the developers in the team, and the particular relationship with that client.
+In extraordinary situations, I've heard of 150-200€ per hour.

+However, the ranges above are for direct company-to-client sales.
+If you get connected to a client using an intermediary broker company, the ranges will be cut by 5-20%, which would be their cut of the hourly rate.
+This means that, with one intermediary company, you're looking at 65-105€ per hour in non-extraordinary situations.

+**List of brokers**:
+* Fika ☕️ with [Talented](https://talented.fi/for-talents/) and get into their Slack and Hub.
+* Fika ☕️ with [Tentimes](https://www.tentimesagency.com/) and get into their Slack.
+* Fika ☕️ with [Finitec](https://finitec.fi/) and get into their network.
+* Fika ☕️ with [Siili One](https://campaign.siili.com/one) and get into their network.

+**List of aggragate sites**:
+* Create a [job search alert](https://www.linkedin.com/jobs/) on Linkedin with:
+  * Your `location`
+  * Your most important `skill` (Python, for example)
+  * Job type as `Contract`
+* Create a profile on [Nordgigs](https://nordgigs.com/) which aggragates freelance projects across Nordic countries and email you on a match with your `skill` tags.

 ### Startup grant (starttiraha)